Terms and Conditions

 The Platform can be accessed in three ways:

-Ad 1 - November First offers currency exchange and in this connection the transfer of the exchanged amount.
+Ad 1 - The portal app.novemberfirst.com offers currency exchange and in this connection the transfer of the exchanged amount.
+With an API connection to the Portal, November First offers payments of invoices in Danish kroner and/or foreign currency to both Danish and foreign beneficiaries.
 See details in section 4.

 Ad 2 - In selected ERP and financial systems and the like, November First offers payments of invoices in Danske Kroner and/or foreign currency to both Danish and foreign beneficiaries.
 See details in section 4.